codex-academy/SortAndSearch/assessments.md

 ## Summative 1

-Create your own `Queue` Object (constructor function) that is **not** using a Javascript list object, but `Node` object similar to what you used to create a LinkedList.
+Create your own `Queue` Object (constructor function) that does **not** use a JavaScript list object, but a `Node` object like the one you used to create a LinkedList.
 It should have to two methods `enqueue` and `dequeue`.
 The `enqueue` method should put an item unto the queue.
 And the `dequeue` method should remove and return the item in front of the queue.
 Your object should have a `length` function that returns the length our the queue.

 ## Summative 2